 Certificates will be mailed to the athletes in July 2020.

-Please help spread the word about the Para All-America program.
+Please help spread the word about the U.S. Paralympic All America program.
 Share the time standards with high school and club coaches, as well as swimmers, so those swimmers who may be close to the standards can use these times as motivation for the upcoming season!